minyez/readmanager/README.md

 See book JSONs in `test/data/JSON` for example.
 To create JSON file for book item, the easiest way is to follow the instructions in `readmana`.
-When creating, it will initialize all required keys/tags for the reading-manager to work properly.
+When creating, it will initialize all required keys for the reading-manager to work properly.
-These keys/tags are human-readable for you to modify them manually, but can also be modified by functions in `readmana`.
+These keys are human-readable for you to modify them manually, but can also be modified by functions in `readmana`.

 ## TODO

 - [ ] compatibility of showing Chinese for presenter class
+- [x] sort items in manager instance by last modification time of books when loading
+- [x] support item searching of author, title or tags of book